ibm-cloud-docs/codeengine/batch-tutorial.md

 {: shortdesc}

 1. Open the [{{site.data.keyword.codeengineshort}}](https://cloud.ibm.com/codeengine/overview){: external} Overview page.
-2. Select **Let's go**.
+2. Select **Start creating**.
-3. Select **Job**.
-4. Select a project from the list of available projects.
+3. Select a project from the list of available projects.
 You can also [create a new one](/docs/codeengine?topic=codeengine-manage-project#create-a-project).
 Note that you must have a selected project to create a job.
+4. Select **Job**.
 5. Enter a name for the job and specify `icr.io/codeengine/helloworld` for the container image.
 Use a name for your job that is unique within the project.
 For this example, you do not need to modify the default values for environment variables or runtime settings.
 For more information about the code that is used for this example, see [`helloworld`](https://github.com/IBM/CodeEngine/tree/main/helloworld){: external}.
 6. Click **Create**.